glimte/mmate-docs/getting-started/go.md

 - Use channel pooling for concurrent operations
 - Consider consumer groups for scaling

-For more help, see the [Troubleshooting Guide](troubleshooting.md).
+For more help, see the [Advanced Topics](../advanced/README.md) section.